After a much needed Hiatus, may I introduce the latest creation to the hand painted furniture collection.

 Repurposing old things most people regard as junk into something new and useful is one of my favorite things to do,

-you may have seen this great thrifty find on my Instagram feed as the before shot a few weeks ago,
+you may have seen this great thrifty find of an old ironing board on my Instagram feed as the before shot a few weeks ago,

 well here is what I did with it!